 Ongoing performance project featuring chosen objects interwoven with both short and durational actions

 During WHAT REMAINS.
-Chicago [February 2020] – a live installment was produced with elements of THE PACK OF TING, the project above.
+On the Sacred, the Lost and the Forgotten Relics of Live Art.
+ARC Gallery, Chicago [February 2020] a live installment was presented with elements of THE PACK OF TING.
+The project above was produced by DFBR8LTR.

-Due to the international pandemic, presentations mentioned below are performed or shown online or postponed till further notice / News [ ]
+Due to the international pandemic, presentations mentioned below were performed, shown online or postponed till further notice / In progress [ ]

 The performance series BLIND DATES WITH THE HISTORY OF MANKIND [2013-ongoing], as a multi-sensory work, searches for a common ground between sensual bewilderment and operational suffering, challenging the constructed nature of our ideas on progress, identity and memory, derived from our social and cultural circumstances and territories.